 ABOUT THE AUTHOR:

-Besides initiating the FBI’s “OPFOPEN” investigation that targeted globe-trotting conmen and Organized Crime [OC] figures using “offshore” banks to launder money, issue bogus securities and conduct fraudulent transactions; brief undercover roles in the ABSCAM probe where members of Congress were later prosecuted for soliciting bribes; and prosecuting the sons of New York mobster JOE BONANNO in operation code named, “SKINBURN,” responsible for defrauding hundreds of thousand dollars from businesses in California and Utah.
+Besides initiating the FBI’s “OPFOPEN” investigation that targeted globe-trotting conmen and Organized Crime [OC] figures using “offshore” banks to launder money, sell “bogus” securities and conduct fraudulent transactions; Mr. WEDICK’s background includes 1.] brief undercover roles in the FBI’s ABSCAM case where members of Congress were prosecuted for soliciting bribes; and 2.] code named, “SKINBURN,” prosecuting the sons of New York mobster JOE BONANNO responsible for defrauding hundreds of thousand dollars from businesses and individuals in California and Utah.

-Because the investigation involved a complicated “undercover” scenario using “bogus” legislation that required the specific approval of the FBI Director, he was nominated for the Attorney General’s Award and was featured in a LOS ANGELES TIMES SUNDAY MAGAZINE article captioned, “The G-Man, the Shrimp Scam and Sacramento’s Big Sting: FBI Agent JAMES WEDICK’s Undercover Operation Netted 14 Public Officials.
+Because the investigation involved a complicated “undercover” scenario using “bogus” legislation introduced/passed in both houses of state government, Assembly Bill [AB] 3773 in 1986 and AB 4203 in 1988, that required the specific approval of the FBI Director, Mr. WEDICK was also nominated for the Attorney General’s Award and he was featured in a LOS ANGELES TIMES SUNDAY MAGAZINE article captioned, “The G-Man, the Shrimp Scam and Sacramento’s Big Sting: FBI Agent JAMES WEDICK’s Undercover Operation Netted 14 Public Officials.
 But Has It Changed the Way the State Legislature Works?” by MARK GLADSTONE and PAUL JACOBS, dated December 11, 1994.

 For more information see JAMES J WEDICK’s profile here: https://fbiretired.com/agent/wedick/